elo073/5loclung/README.md

 The code used for fGWAS plots and for cell type proportion analysis is available here: https://github.com/natsuhiko/PHM

-The code used for marker gene dot plots with mean group expressions, expression of TCR regions were previously published (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7611066/#, doi: 10.1126/science.aay3224) and the code available here: 10.5281/zenodo.3711134
+The code used for marker gene dot plots with mean group expressions and expression of TCR regions were previously published (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7611066/#, doi: 10.1126/science.aay3224) and the code available here: 10.5281/zenodo.3711134

+The code

-The code for explained variability code is explained below.
+The code for explained variability code is explained below and in folders Data, Explained Variability and Plots.